Q and A

 Structure and legal status?

 This Open Value Network (OVN) is a non-registered association - Code civile section V, 2267.
-It is composed of other OVNs, also a non-registered associations, as well as of other legal structures that fulfill specific functions, such as Custodians (they are trusts) and Exchange firms (they are interfaces with the market).
+It is composed of other OVNs, as well as of other legal structures that fulfill specific functions, such as Custodians (they are trusts) and Exchange firms (they are interfaces with the market).

 Some Exchange firms

-If there is no "boss" in this organisation, who leads projects and ensures tasks are completed?
+If there is no "boss" in this organisation, who leads ventures and ensures tasks are completed?

-Projects that are below critical mass must use a heavier governance, rely on regular meetings and clear engagements from participants.
+Ventures that operate below critical mass must use a heavier governance, rely on regular meetings and clear engagements from participants.

 These are just a few options.
 There is a lot of potential within the network and you can take a lot of initiative.
 The best thing is to ask other affiliates for help.